dattalab/d_code/README.md

-# Datta Code
+# d_code

-Welcome to the Datta Code repository.
+Welcome to the d_code repository.
 This repo contains code to analyze imaging and electrophysiology data, especially that collected from ScanImage and Ehpus.